IzzySoft/Adebar/README.md

 * a shell script to create disk images of your device's partitions
 * a shell script to download contents of your internal/external SDCards and Backups via Titanium Backup's built-in web server
 * a shell script to disable (freeze) all apps you had disabled/frozen on your device
-* it pulls the `wpa_supplicant.conf` from your device, which holds information on all WiFi APs you've configured (requires the ADB daemon to run in root mode) – and also some more configuration files.
+* it pulls the `wpa_supplicant.conf` from your device, which holds information on all WiFi APs you've configured (root required) – and also some more configuration files.
-* it pulls the `packages.xml` from your device, which holds all information about apps installed on your device (with Android 4.1 and above, this again requires the ADB daemon to run in root mode)
+* it pulls the `packages.xml` from your device, which holds all information about apps installed on your device (with Android 4.1 and above, this again requires root)
 * a shell script to disable all broadcast receivers (aka "auto-starts") which were disabled on the given device
 * a [Markdown][2] file listing all user-installed apps with their sources you've installed them from (e.g. *Google Play*, *F-Droid*, *Aptoide*), date of first install/last update, installed version, and more (see [example `userApps.md` in the Wiki](https://github.com/IzzySoft/Adebar/wiki/example-userApps.md)).
 * a [Markdown][2] file with some general device documentation (see above – and the [example `deviceInfo.md` in the wiki](https://github.com/IzzySoft/Adebar/wiki/example-deviceInfo.md)).